sulu/sulu/UPGRADE.md

 ### Preview constructor changed

 The constructor of `Preview` has changed.
-The first argument isn't an array of ObjectProviders anymore, instead it's a PreviewObjectProviderRegistry.
+The first argument isn't an array of `ObjectProviders` anymore, instead it's a `PreviewObjectProviderRegistry`.

 ## 2.0.3